-Divide and shape the mixture into four equal-sized patties, roughly 2cm thick.
+Divide and shape the mixture into 4 equal-sized patties, roughly 2cm thick.
 Add the patties to a lightly flour-dusted tray, turning them over in the flour to coat.
-Place in the freezer for around 10 minutes to firm up, then pop in the fridge while you get on with your vegan mayo.
+Place in the freezer for 10 minutes to firm up, then pop in the fridge while you make the vegan mayo.

-Trim, roughly chop and add the spring onions and chilli to a liquidiser.
-Peel and add the garlic, along with the chickpeas, tomato paste, mustard, brandy, lemon juice and a good pinch of salt and pepper.
+Trim, roughly chop and add the spring onions and chilli to a blender.
+Peel and add the garlic, along with the chickpeas, tomato paste, mustard, brandy, lemon juice and a good pinch of sea salt and black pepper.
 Blitz well to combine then, with the liquidiser still running, slowly pour in 4 to 5 tablespoons of extra virgin olive oil until smooth and the same consistency as mayonnaise.

 To make the onion rings, peel and slice the onion horizontally into rounds, roughly 2cm wide.
 Separate them into rings, then place into a bowl with the vinegar and a pinch of salt.
 Leave for 5 minutes.

 Drain the onions, dust a handful of them with flour until lightly coated, then dip into the batter.
 Remove with a slotted spoon and allow any excess batter to drip off, then carefully lower into the hot oil.
 Cook for around 1 minute, or until golden and crisp, turning halfway with the slotted spoon.
 Transfer to a double layer of kitchen paper, then repeat with the remaining onion.

-Heat a splash of olive oil in a large frying pan over a medium heat, then add the burgers.
-Cook for 10 to 12 minutes, or until cooked through and golden, turning halfway and pressing down with a fish slice to get them nice and crispy.
-Transfer to a baking tray, then pop in the hot oven while you prepare the remaining ingredients.
+Heat a splash of olive oil in a large frying pan over a medium heat, add the burgers and cook for 10 to 12 minutes, or until cooked through and golden, turning halfway and pressing down with a fish slice to get them nice and crispy.
+Transfer to a baking tray, then pop in the oven while you prepare the remaining ingredients.

 Finely shred the lettuce.
 Add to a large bowl with half of the vegan mayo (keep the rest in the fridge for up to two days and use as a tasty dip or in sandwiches).
 Mix well.